Carbon dioxide: Foods

 Carbon dioxide is a food additive used as a propellant and acidity regulator in the food industry.
-It is approved for usage in the EU (listed as E number E290), US and Australia and New Zealand (listed by its INS number 290).
+It is approved for usage in the EU (listed as E number E290), US, Australia and New Zealand (listed by its INS number 290).

 A candy called Pop Rocks is pressurized with carbon dioxide gas at about 4000 kPa.
 When placed in the mouth, it dissolves (just like other hard candy) and releases the gas bubbles with an audible pop.

 Leavening agents cause dough to rise by producing carbon dioxide.
 Baker's yeast produces carbon dioxide by fermentation of sugars within the dough, while chemical leaveners such as baking powder and baking soda release carbon dioxide when heated or if exposed to acids.

 Beverages

 Carbon dioxide is used to produce carbonated soft drinks and soda water.
 Traditionally, the carbonation of beer and sparkling wine came about through natural fermentation, but many manufacturers carbonate these drinks with carbon dioxide recovered from the fermentation process.
 In the case of bottled and kegged beer, the most common method used is carbonation with recycled carbon dioxide.
 With the exception of British real ale, draught beer is usually transferred from kegs in a cold room or cellar to dispensing taps on the bar using pressurized carbon dioxide, sometimes mixed with nitrogen.

 The taste of soda water (and related taste sensations in other carbonated beverages) is an effect of the dissolved carbon dioxide rather than the bursting bubbles of the gas.
-Carbonic anhydrase 4 converts to carbonic acid leading to a sour taste, and also the dissolved carbon dioxide induces a somatosensory response.
+Carbonic anhydrase 4 converts carbon dioxide to carbonic acid leading to a sour taste, and also the dissolved carbon dioxide induces a somatosensory response.